aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emlx-to-md/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+For a Python developer, who is trying to add a EMLX to MD conversion feature within application, it is important to understand why this conversion is necessary.
+EMLX is a file format used by Apple Mail to store emails.
+It is a proprietary format and is not supported by other email clients.
+MD is a Markdown format which is a lightweight markup language with plain text formatting syntax.
+It is used to create rich text documents that can be easily shared between different applications.
+Therefore, it is necessary to convert EMLX to MD in order to make the emails compatible with other applications.

+<h2>How Aspose.Total helps for emlx to md conversion</h2>
-For a Python developer, who is trying to add a EMLX to MD conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word MD format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes the conversion of EMLX to MD easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word MD format.
+This API is easy to use and provides a reliable solution for the conversion of EMLX to MD.

 {{% /blocks/products/pf/feature-page-summary %}}